 - White cardstock

 - White copy weight paper or red paper

 How to Make a Light-Up Valentine Corner Bookmark

-- First download the printable template and cut out along the outside of the lightbulb parts and the red square.
+- First, download the printable template and cut it out along the outside of the lightbulb parts and the red square.
 If you don’t have a printer on hand, you can always use red paper to make the bookmark.

 How to Build the Lightbulb Circuit for the Valentine Corner Bookmark